helenclx/helenchong.dev/src/blog/posts/2025-05-19-my-vps-arc-began.md

 ## Unlocking the Power of SSH Access

 Confession: Prior to renting my first VPS, I never touched a Secure Shell (SSH) before.
-Fortunately, I already had a decent amount of experience with Linux, including having setting up Windows Subsystem for Linux (WSL) in my local machine, so I was already comfortable using command lines and the terminal.
+Fortunately, I already had a decent amount of experience with Linux, including having set up Windows Subsystem for Linux (WSL) in my local machine, so I was already comfortable using command lines and the terminal.

 I referred to [basement blog](https://blog.basementcommunity.com/)'s post ["everything i personally do when hosting a website on a new server"](https://blog.basementcommunity.com/everything-i-do-when-hosting-a-website/) to learn how to set up my VPS, including generating an SSH key to log in to the server.